mithril-security/blindai/docs/docs/advanced/build-from-sources/server.md

         -f ./docker/build.dockerfile \
         .
     ```
-    This will create a policy file with `allow_debug = false`.
-To change that, use `-e POLICY_ALLOW_DEBUG=true` when building.
+    This will create a manifest file with `allow_debug = false`.
+To change that, use `-e MANIFEST_ALLOW_DEBUG=true` when building.

 !!! info
-    If your goal is to obtain a policy.toml file to connect to a distant server.
+    If your goal is to obtain a manifest.toml file to connect to a distant server.
 You should build the image in hardware mode (sgx support isn't needed for compilation).
 You can then extract it by running:
     ```bash
-    docker run --rm <image_name> cat /root/policy.toml > policy.toml
+    docker run --rm <image_name> cat /root/manifest.toml > manifest.toml
     ```

 ### Running